After-Shock/Cloudbox-wiki/Extras:-Heimdall.md

 To set up a login, run the following command:

 ```
-docker exec -it heimdall htpasswd -c /config/nginx/.htpasswd username
+htpasswd -c /opt/nginx-proxy/htpasswd/heimdall.yourdomain.com USERNAME
 ```

-Replacing _username_ with your desired name.
+Replacing _USERNAME_ with your desired username.
 You will then be prompted for a password.

 ## 3. Customizing